Genivia/RE-flex/doc/index.md

 }
 ```

-Note that there are two ways to splite the query string into key-value pairs
+Note that there are two ways to split the query string into key-value pairs.
-and each method is shown in the two `#if` branches.
+Both methods are shown in the two `#if` branches in the code above, with the
+first branch disabled with `#if 0`.

 When executing